Mammalian Manufacturing of Biologics

 What is the difference between transient and stable expression?

-Transient and stable expression are two methods for producing recombinant proteins, including monoclonal antibodies, using mammalian cell lines as expression systems.
+Transient and stable expression are two methods for producing recombinant proteins, including monoclonal antibodies, using mammalian cells as expression hosts.

-- Transient expression refers to a short-term process where plasmid DNA containing the gene of interest is introduced into the cells, and the protein is expressed for a limited period, typically a few days to a few weeks.
-Transient expression is suitable for small-scale production, quick screening of various expression constructs, or producing small amounts of protein for research purposes. mAbs may be expressed using transient expression to perform downstream development while waiting to obtain stable clones with high productivity.
+• Transient expression refers to a short-term process where plasmid DNA containing the gene of interest is introduced into the cells, and the protein is expressed for a limited period, typically a few days.
+Transient expression is suitable for small-scale production or quick screening of various expression constructs.

-- Stable expression involves the integration of the gene of interest into the host cell genome, resulting in long-term expression of the protein.
+• Stable expression involves the integration of the gene of interest into the host cell genome, resulting in long-term expression of the protein.
 A stable cell line can be used for larger-scale production of recombinant proteins, including monoclonal antibodies, for therapeutic or commercial purposes.
-Developing a stable cell lines requires more time and effort for the selection of the desired cell lines but is compliant with future scale-up and GMP manufacturing of the monoclonal antibody.
+Developing a stable cell line requires more time and effort for the selection of and hyper-producing clone but is compliant with future scale-up and GMP manufacturing of the monoclonal antibody.

-What are the ideal production systems according to the antibody format?
+What are the ideal expression hosts according to the antibody format?

-- Bacterial expression systems: Bacteria such as Escherichia coli (E. coli) are commonly used for producing small fragments of antibodies that do not require post-translational modifications.
+• Bacterial expression systems: Escherichia coli (E. coli) is commonly used for producing small fragments of antibodies that do not require post-translational modifications.
 Bacterial expression systems are cost-effective and easy to use.
+Bacterial strains can indeed be generated in a small amount of time, the bacteria grow fast (with a doubling time of 30 min compared to 20 for mammalianh for mammalian cells!), and the cultures can reach high cell density.